SARE Professional Development Program Annual Report for Nevada

 State Extension Leader for SARE:

 (Former NV SARE coordinator Loretta Singletary completed this 2014 report.
-Seth Urbanowitz was named state SARE coordinator in the spring of 2015.)
+Seth Urbanowitz was named state SARE coordinator in the spring of 2015 and Steve Foster in summer of 2015.)

 Summary of 2014 PDP Activities and Results: